ivan-hc/VLC-appimage/README.md

 This repository provides two scripts for the automatic workflow, two AppImages (with or without plugins) ready for use and the AppRun of the AppImage.

 # Requirements
-This AppImage requires some packages installed on the host:
+This AppImage requires some packages installed on the host, or at least on Debian-based systems:
-- `libqt5svg5` (on Debian-based distributions) or `qt5-svg` (on Arch Linux and derivatives, Solus and Void)
+- `libqt5svg5` (this is named `qt5-svg` on Arch Linux and derivatives, Solus and Void)
 - `ffmpeg` (for h264 conversion #3 )

 # How can you improve this AppImage